Rosario + Vampire

 Rosario + Vampire (ロザリオとバンパイア, Rozario to Banpaia) is a Japanese manga series written and illustrated by Akihisa Ikeda.
 The story revolves around Tsukune Aono, a boy who inadvertently enrolls in a boarding school for monsters.
 He quickly befriends Moka Akashiya, a vampire who soon develops an obsession with his blood, and later meets other monster girls who soon take a romantic liking to him.
 The manga was serialized in Shueisha's shōnen manga magazine Monthly Shonen Jump from April 2004 to June 2007, when the magazine ceased its publication.
 An extra chapter was published in Weekly Shōnen Jump in September 2007.
 The chapters were collected in ten tankōbon volumes.

 A sequel, titled Rosario + Vampire: Season II, was serialized in Jump Square from November 2007 to February 2014.
 An epilogue chapter was published in Jump SQ.19 in April 2014.
 The chapters were collected in 14 tankōbon volumes.
 Both manga series were licensed in North America and in the United Kingdom by Viz Media, and in Australia and New Zealand by Madman Entertainment.
 The series also spanned three CD dramas, two visual novels, a novel adaptation, and two internet radio shows.

 A 13-episode anime adaptation aired between January and March 2008.
 A second season of the series, Rosario + Vampire Capu2, (Note: The subtitle Capu2 comes from (カプッchu, Kapu chuu), the sound Moka makes when she drinks Tsukune's blood.
 Ikeda, who coined the phrase, says that "kapu" is the onomatopoeia of "bite", and "chuu" is a "kiss".) aired between October and December 2008.
-The anime is licensed in North America by Funimation, which is now known as Crunchyroll, who released both seasons on December 20, 2011.
+The anime was licensed in North America by Funimation (later consolidated into Crunchyroll), who released both seasons in December 2011.
 The anime is also licensed in Australia and New Zealand by Madman Entertainment, who released both seasons in 2012.